Easy crockpot beef stew recipe (without wine)

 Cooking instructions:

-To the crock pot add beef broth, a can of tomato paste, bay leaves, and Italian seasoning.
-Combine all the ingredients with a whisk.
-Then add the browned meat, carrots, potatoes, and onion to the crockpot.
+Time to rock the crockpot!
+Add in beef broth, a can of tomato paste, a handful of bay leaves, and a sprinkle of Italian seasoning.
+Give ’em all a good whisking, making sure they’re playing nicely together.
+Now, invite the browned meat, carrots, potatoes, and your trusty onion to join the party.

 How to thicken stew in the slow cooker without flour